s15soko/Chat-application-Pusher-ChatKit-mp1/readme.md

 ### Quick Token

-Because application works on php and node server, I created 'quick token', which is creating on php side when user is connecting with chatkit server.
+Because application works on php and node server, I created 'quick token', which is created on php side when user is connecting with chatkit server.
 Token is placed in request header and checked on node server to auth user.

 ### Javascript